chaos1616/NarutoSenki-V2/Doc/README.md

 - Android
   - Some sounds will not playing when the battle starts in the first few seconds.
   - May not be fluent on your android device when you select a character.
 (Caused by the `Select` module implemented by lua)
-  - I didn't compile a x64 lua-jit for android, so we can't be build x64 version or you can remove the dependence on `scripting/lua/proj.android/Android.mk`
   - Menu's notice clipper not working on android.
 (But it works great on the other platforms)

 ## TODO

 - Support shortcut switch from `windowed` to `fullscreen` and more
-- Use `grpc + protobuf` develop local multiplayer
 - Use `OpenAL` play music on `android` platform (May be fixed sounds not wordking)
-- Full keyboard support

 ---